 Nammos, Mykonos, Greece

-Since its inception in 2003, Nammos has redefined opulent beach life.
-Nestled in the golden sands of Psarou Beach, this trendy Mykonos establishment is a firm favourite among fashionable locals and the international glitterati who flock here for its lavish lifestyle offerings.
+Since its inception in 2003, Nammos has been redefining opulent beach life.
+Nestled in the soft golden sands of Psarou beach, this trendy Mykonos establishment is a firm favourite among fashionable locals and the international glitterati who flock here for its lavish lifestyle offerings.

 10 Punto 7, Formentera, Spain

-A world away from the glitzier beach clubs on Formentera’s north coast, 10 Punto 7 overlooks a near-deserted stretch of the beautiful Playa Migjorn.
-Attracting a dashing crowd, the elegantly simple styling of whitewashed wood, director’s chairs and rattan lets the views do the talking.
+Seemingly a world away from the glitzier beach clubs on Formentera’s north coast, 10 Punto 7 overlooks a near-deserted stretch of Playa Migjorn in the south of the Spanish island.
+Attracting a dashing crowd, the elegantly simple styling of whitewashed wood, director's chairs and rattan lets the views do the talking.

 A foodie haven, the 10 Punto 7 menu is a mix of traditional Mediterranean fare and Asian influences.
 Pick from dishes such as Catalan lobster, homemade ravioli and classic spaghetti pesto or share a platter of succulent sushi.